-To address this challenge, WaterHealth International, has made a commitment to the Business Call to Action to build 50 water purification plants in villages that currently do not have water treatment facilities available.
-Through this initiative, WaterHealth will provide up to 50,000 people with access to clean drinking water at prices up to 20 times lower than traditional water service providers while promoting local employment opportunities at the water purification plants.
+To address this challenge, WaterHealth International made a commitment to the Business Call to Action to build 50 water purification plants in villages that did not have water treatment facilities available.
+Through this initiative, WaterHealth commited to provide up to 50,000 people with access to clean drinking water at prices up to 20 times lower than traditional water service providers, while promoting local employment opportunities at the water purification plants.

-To date, WaterHealth's purification plants are providing more than one million people in India and West Africa daily access to safe, affordable water.
-WaterHealth will continue to expand its presence in India and West Africa as it begins work in Bangladesh.
+WaterHealth's purification plants are providing more than one million people in India and West Africa daily access to safe, affordable water.
+WaterHealth continues to expand its presence in India and West Africa.